 As we progressed further up toward the pass, the snowfield became increasingly steep to the point our feet began slipping and we lost confidence in traction on the snow (even with microspikes).
 This was the only time on this trip where I would have preferred more substantial traction devices like crampons.
 We passed a few Germans/Austrians coming down and none of them had spikes of any kind; just merrily stomping and slipping their way down.
 We exited the snowfield and scrambled across the steep slopes of scree and talus.
 The pass eventually came into view and shortly after we made our way up to the top.

-We finally regained the trail and were able to walk a few steps, but then the trail dropped vertically and we had to downclimb a short section.
+We finally regained the trail and were able to walk a few steps, but then the trail was washed out and we had to downclimb a short vertical section.
 After this the trail resumed and continued downward, steep but walkable.

 The remaining descent to the Jamtalhütte was largely uneventful but super-scenic.

 Uneventful except for some low-blood-sugar drama.
 I was running low on energy after the climbs up the Radsattel and the Getschnerscharte plus nearly 3,000ft of descent so far today, and I declined Allan’s repeated offers/requests to stop, rest, and snack.
-I just wanted to get to the hut and relax, but probably should have accepted the offer and enjoyed the rest of the day a bit more.
+I just wanted to get to the hut and relax, but probably should have accepted the offer, regained a little strength, and enjoyed the rest of the day a little more.

 Eventually, we descended the mountainside all the way down to the Jambach (creek) in the Jamtal valley near the Jamtalhütte.